fkie-cad/Logprep/doc/source/examples/compose.rst

 To demonstrate the functionality of logprep this repo comes with a complete `kafka`, `logprep` and `opensearch` stack.
 To get it running `docker` with compose support must be first installed.
-The docker compose file is located in the directory `quickstart`.
+The docker compose file is located in the directory `examples/compose`.
 A prerequisite is to run `sysctl -w vm.max_map_count=262144`, otherwise Opensearch might not properly start.